megnergit/TypeScript_WeatherApp_R1/README.md

 6. Sign up [netlify](http://www.netlify.com).
-    - One can sign up with GitHub ID.
+    - one can sign up with GitHub ID.
-    - We will give netlify an access to GitHub.
+    - we have to give netlify an access to the repo at our GitHub.
-    - We do not need to build the app ourselves. netlify does that.
+    - we do not need to build the app ourselves. netlify does that.
-    - When a build is successful netlify returns an URL of the app.
+    - when a build is successful, netlify returns an URL of the app.

    ![Weather app on netlify](./images/netlify.png)

 ## To-Do
 1. Full annotation in source codes.